Florence National Cemetery

 Fax all discharge documentation to the National Cemetery Scheduling Office at 1-866-900-6417 and follow-up with a phone call to 1-800-535-1117.

 The Florence National Cemetery expanded across the street from 803 National Cemetery Road in the early 1980's.
-Due to the burial rate the cemetery's additional 16 sections are in the final phases of completion and a new expansion for additional burial space is in progress.
-The new sections will be located just beyond the main flagpole and will contain both casket and a Columbarium for cremation sites with approximately 2,000 preset crypts for casketed burials.
+The new expansion for additional burial space is complete.
+Two additional sections (section 21 & 22) and a columbarium have been added.
 The utilization of the preset crypts allows the national cemetery to provide almost double the amount of burials than in a traditional casket section.

 Cemetery policies are conspicuously posted and readily visible to the public.